-1 dead, 2 hurt in Parks Highway crash
+1 dead, 2 hurt in Parks Highway collision

-ANCHORAGE, Alaska (AP) — One person has died and two others were injured in a crash on the Parks Highway.
+ANCHORAGE, Alaska (AP) — Alaska State Troopers say a 22-year-old South Dakota man died and two other people were injured in a collision on the Parks Highway.

+Nicholas Bertram, who was driving an SUV, died at the scene of the Thursday afternoon crash.

-Alaska State Troopers say the Thursday afternoon crash occurred when a semi tractor-trailer struck an SUV that was turning left onto the highway at the intersection with the Big Lake cutoff.
+Troopers say the crash occurred when the SUV collided with a semi tractor-trailer as the SUV was turning left onto the highway at the intersection of the Big Lake cutoff.

 Troopers say the driver of the semi, 37-year-old Arnol Farmer, was unable to avoid the collision.
 Farmer was not injured.